How Much Does Poured In Place Rubber Cost?

 The only downside is the color may grow more amber over time as the surface interacts with the sun’s UV rays.
 The other option is Aliphatic, which is a clear, but more expensive bonding agent.
 We see our splash pad customers use it more in wear layers that consist of 100% lighter colors.

 After you’ve purchased your playground surfacing, the easiest way to save money, in the long run, is to regularly maintain it.
-Here at Robertson Recreational Surfaces, we have a host of playground maintenance and repair services and products.
-We can either send you a DIY repair kit or can send a team of our members to apply a Refresh roll coat for preventative maintenance.
+Here at Robertson Recreational Surfaces, we have a host of playground maintenance, repair services and products.
+We can either send you a DIY repair kit or send a team of our members to apply a Refresh Roll Coat for preventative maintenance.

 Request a Quote

 Now that you’ve considered some of the important factors that contribute to the cost of wet pour rubber flooring, it’s time to get started!
 If you’re not convinced that pour in place rubber is the right choice, check out the playground surface cost comparison page to explore the other options that TotTurf has to offer.
 Of course, the easiest way to learn how much pour-in-place rubber surfacing can cost is to contact us to get a quote!
 Our team of professionals look forward to helping you make your playground dreams a reality.